-Sridhar Balasubramanian, professor of marketing and Roy and Alice H. Richards Bicentennial Distinguished Scholar, associate dean of the full-time MBA program and its online counterpart, MBA@UNC, and is the Roy & Alice H. Richards Bicentennial Distinguished Scholar and professor of marketing.
-The former senior associate dean of MBA Programs is a widely published and cited researcher and an award-winning teacher,
+Sridhar Balasubramanian is professor of marketing and the Roy and Alice H. Richards Bicentennial Distinguished Scholar and professor of marketing.
+He is the former senior associate dean of MBA Programs, a widely published and cited researcher, and an award-winning teacher,

 But to us, he’s known simply as “Dr. B” – a die-hard Tar Heel dedicated to making the UNC Kenan-Flagler experience the best it can be.
 Get to know the person behind the professor with these fun facts shared by Dr. B.

 10 things you don’t know about Dr. B.

 10) I have stayed at school beyond 10 p.m. meeting with students who drop by with questions about the case due the next day.
 Sometimes we’ll end up sitting in a big circle on the floor outside of my office having an impromptu roundtable.
 I’m back at school by 8 a.m. the next day!

 9) I speak five languages: English, Hindi, Tamil, French and Konkani.

 8) My second cousin, Vishy Anand, is the former world chess champion.
 I played him once many years ago and he beat me in just a few moves.
 At some point he said I was just “lost” and I did not argue with him further.

 7) I’ve always wanted to be a professor.
 I truly enjoy doing research and it is a privilege to help shape young minds.